Cyc: History

 The project was begun in July 1984 by Douglas Lenat at the Microelectronics and Computer Technology Corporation (MCC), a research consortium started by two United States–based corporations "to counter a then ominous Japanese effort in AI, the so-called 'fifth-generation' project."
 From January 1995 on, the project was under active development by Cycorp, where Douglas Lenat was the CEO.

 The CycL representation language started as an extension of RLL (the Representation Language Language, developed in 1979-1980 by Lenat and his graduate student Russell Greiner while at Stanford University).
 In 1989, CycL had expanded in expressive power to higher-order logic (HOL).

 Cyc's ontology grew to about 100,000 terms in 1994, and as of 2017, it contained about 1,500,000 terms.
 The Cyc knowledge base involving ontological terms was largely created by hand axiom-writing; it was at about 1 million in 1994, and as of 2017, it was at about 24.5 million.

 By 2002, Cyc was described as having "consumed $60 million and 600 person-years of effort from programmers, philosophers and others—collectively known as Cyclists—who have been codifying what Lenat calls 'consensus reality' and entering it into a massive database."

 In 2008, Cyc resources were mapped to many Wikipedia articles.

+In 2014, Lenat said "We've been keeping a very low profile, mostly intentionally", with no outside investments and no debt.